takeruhukushima/AgentLaboratory/README.md

 #### [Tip #3] ✅ You can load previous saves from checkpoints ✅

 **If you lose progress, internet connection, or if a subtask fails, you can always load from a previous state.** All of your progress is saved by default in the `state_saves` variable, which stores each individual checkpoint.
-Just pass the following arguments when running `ai_lab_repo.py`

-`python ai_lab_repo.py --api-key "API_KEY_HERE" --research-topic "YOUR RESEARCH IDEA" --llm-backend "o1-mini" --load-existing True --load-existing-path "state_saves/LOAD_PATH"`

 -----

 #### [Tip #4] 🈯 If you are running in a language other than English 🈲

 If you are running Agent Laboratory in a language other than English, no problem, just make sure to provide a language flag to the agents to perform research in your preferred language.
 Note that we have not extensively studied running Agent Laboratory in other languages, so be sure to report any problems you encounter.

-For example, if you are running in Chinese:
+For example, if you are running in Chinese set the language in the yaml:

-`python ai_lab_repo.py --api-key "API_KEY_HERE" --research-topic "YOUR RESEARCH IDEA (in your language)" --llm-backend "o1-mini" --language "中文"`
+`language:  "中文"`

 ----